 Overall, the Marvin Ultimate collection offers many more customization options than the Marvin Essential collection.

-If you are looking for a window that offers nearly endless custom options in color, grid pattern, window shape, and trim, then the Marvin Ultimate window may be the right one for you.
+If you are looking for a window that offers nearly endless custom options in color, grid pattern, window shape, and trim, then the Marvin Ultimate window may be the right one.

 Marvin Ultimate vs. Marvin Essential: Which is more energy efficient?

 Your windows protect your home.
-You want to make sure they are able to not only withstand the weather elements but insulate your home and keep exterior air and excess sun heat out.
+You want to ensure they can withstand the weather elements, insulate your home, and keep exterior air and excess sun heat out.

-When talking about energy efficiency, technical measurements are taken to measure how much UV light is penetrating through the glass and how much heat is coming through.
+When discussing energy efficiency, technical measurements measure how much UV light penetrates through the glass and how much heat is coming through.
 We will define those terms here.